 Do the requirements apply to me?

-A backflow prevention device shall be installed at each service connection to a consumer’s water system serving premises where the following conditions exist:
+An approved backflow prevention device is required at the service point of entry to a consumer’s water system serving premises where the following conditions exist:

 - Premises on which any substance is handled in such a manner as to create an actual or potential hazard to a waterworks (this shall include premises having sources or systems containing process fluids or waters originating from a water system which are no longer under the control of the water provider).

-- Premises having internal cross connections that, in the judgment of the water provider, may not be easily correctable or intricate plumbing arrangements which make it impractical to determine whether or not cross connections exist.
+- Premises having internal cross connections that, in the judgment of the water provider, may not be easily correctable or intricate plumbing arrangements which make it impractical to determine if a cross connections exist.

 - Premises where, because of security requirements or other prohibitions or restrictions, it is impossible or impractical to make a complete cross connection survey.